osvegn/osvegn/README.md

 ### Hi there 👋
 # About me
 I'm Thomas.
-I'm student at Epitech Nantes.
-I'm interested in programmation.
+I'm a student at Epitech.
+I'm interested in programming.
 I like to discover different things and improve my knowledge with it.
-I'm currently in Japan, for an exchange year in Shibaura Institute of Technologie.
+I'm currently in Japan, for an exchange year in Shibaura Institute of Technology.

 # My skills
 - Preferred programmation languages